ayriainen/news-article-collection/README.md

 1. If there are, store new article URL.
 1. Download articles, store automated extraction of news stories as well as the full HTML.

+## Inputting feeds

+Place the feeds in "feeds.txt" inside a "data" folder.

 ## Cronjob example

 ```